 As far as side dishes, serve it with Portobello mushrooms, roasted vegetables, mashes potatoes, or fries.

 As a rule of thumb, steak dishes go best with red wines.
 Think rich, bold, and full bodied wines like:

 Storage and Reheating

-Homemade peppercorn sauce can be kept in the refrigerator for up to 3 days.
-Allow it to cool slightly before transferring to a container with an air-tight lid or a glass jar with a lid.
+Make sure to store leftover homemade peppercorn sauce in an air-tight container, in the refrigerator for up to 3 days.
+Allow it to cool first, before transferring to a container with an air-tight lid or a glass jar with a lid.

 While these are often mixed with pasta, you can easily spoon some over grilled meats, seafood, and roasted vegetables as well.
 Both taste great on pizza as well!